- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29873_header-aerial.rev.1450206652.jpg)"/>

 Our undergraduate research journal that publishes the very best of life science scholarship conducted by Lake Forest students.
 The journal celebrates and highlights the academic accomplishments of students achieved within the research-rich classrooms and student-centered research labs of Lake Forest College faculty.

 Our college newspaper was first published during the 1886-87 academic year and continues to serve as the students’ weekly journal of record.
 The newspaper covers features, news, editorials, sports, and offers a voice to the students of the College

 The English Writing Program

-Led by professor/writer/editor/publisher Davis Schneiderman, the English department offers the writing track, which allows students to take classes in their genre of choice as well as to complement their writing by reading classic and contemporary literature.
+The Lake Forest College English and Creative Writing Department offers the writing track, which allows students to take writing classes in their genre of choice and to complement their writing by reading classic and contemporary literature.

 Lake Forest College Press publishes in the broad spaces of Chicago studies.
 Our imprint, &NOW Books, publishes innovative and conceptual literature, and serves as the publishing arm of the &NOW writers’ conference and organization.
 The press also sponsors the Lake Forest College Press Lecture & Reading Series.

-The English department hosts the annual Lake Forest Literary Festival, in which contemporary writers showcase their newest fiction.
+The English and Creative Writing Department hosts the annual Lake Forest Literary Festival, in which contemporary writers showcase their newest fiction.
 Guests have included Raymond Federman and Shelley Jackson.